-Model checking of recursion schemes have been extensively studied [1, 2, 11, 16, 17, 32].
-Higher-order grammars (where nonterminals can generate "functions" rather than words or trees) related to higher-order recursion schemes have been introduced in early 70's [35, 37], and actively studied in 80's.
-[4].
-Knapik et al. [17] studied the model checking problem for recursion schemes in the present form, and showed that the modal mu-calculus model checking of safe recursion schemes is decidable.
-Ong [32] extended the decidability result to arbitrary recursion schemes (without the safety condition).
+safety condition).
 Kobayashi [20] showed that the resource usage verification of functional programs [14] (which subsumes other standard verification problems such as reachability and control flow analysis) can be reduced to model-checking problems for recursion schemes.
 Kobayashi [18] then constructed a model-checker for recursion schemes, demonstrating that the program verification method based on recursion schemes may be feasible in practice, despite the extremely high worst-case time complexity.
-The present work is built on these results, and extend them to deal with higherorder, multi-parameter tree transducers (while recursion schemes are just tree generators, instead of tree transformers).
+The present work is built on these results, and extend them to deal with higher-order, multi-parameter tree transducers (while recursion schemes are just tree generators, instead of tree transformers).
 The extension significantly widens application domains of the verification framework, as discussed in the present paper.

-In the context of exact type-checking of XML processing programs, a lot of variations of macro/high-level tree transducers have been studied [25, 27, 28, 34].
+In the context of exact type-checking of XML processing pro-

+grams, a lot of variations of macro/high-level tree transducers have been studied [24, 26, 27, 33].
 A nice feature of those tree transducers is that the class of regular tree languages is closed under the inverse of transducers, and that the inverse image is indeed computable.
-Thus, given a transducer verification problem

-$\mathcal{T}(L_1) \stackrel{\scriptscriptstyle\ell}{\subseteq} L_2$ (where L_1 and L_2 are regular languages), one can reduce it to the inclusion problem $L_1 \stackrel{?}{\subseteq} \mathcal{T}^{-1}(L_2)$ between the regular languages $\mathcal{T}^{-1}(L_2)$ and L_1 .
-This inverse inference approach is applicable to composition of transducers, and also to the higher-order case (called high-level transducers [8, 34]).
+Thus, given a transducer verification problem $\mathcal{T}(L_1) \subseteq L_2$ (where L_1 and L_2 are regular languages), one can reduce it to the inclusion problem $L_1 \subseteq \mathcal{T}^{-1}(L_2)$ between the regular languages $\mathcal{T}^{-1}(L_2)$ and L_1 .
+This inverse inference approach is applicable to composition of transducers, and also to the higher-order case (called high-level transducers [8, 33]).
 On the other hand, our approach can be considered a forward inference approach.
 Given an input language and an HMTT, our transformation essentially approximates (or precisely models, in the case of linear HMTTs) the output language by using a recursion scheme.
-We then check that the language represented by the recursion scheme conforms to the output specification.4 Maneth et al. [27] take a forward inference approach for exact type checking of linear macro tree transducers, and uses a context-free tree grammar to approximate the output language.
+We then check that the language represented by the recursion scheme conforms to the output specification.
+Maneth et al. [26] take a forward inference approach for exact type checking of linear macro tree transducers, and uses a context-free tree grammar to approximate the output language.
 Our approach may be considered a generalization of that approach to higher-order, multi-parameter transducers.
-Advantages of our approach using HMTTs are: (i) HMTTs can take multiple input trees, and there is no such restriction that the first argument must be an input tree, and (ii) our verification method seems more efficient than the previous approach based on the inverse inference for higher-order transducers [34].
-For (ii), the inverse inference approach suffers from extremely high time complexity for the higher-order transducers [34] or compositions of multiple transducers.
-On the other hand, limitations of our verification method are: (i) we have to impose the linearity restriction to ensure completeness, and (ii) the method is not directly applicable to composition of HMTTs (unless specification of interme-
+Advantages of our approach using HMTTs are: (i) HMTTs can take multiple input trees, and there is no such restriction that the first argument must be an input tree, and (ii) our verification method seems more efficient than the previous approach based on the inverse inference for higher-order transducers [33].
+For (ii), the inverse inference approach suffers from extremely high time complexity for the higher-order transducers [33] or compositions of multiple transducers.
+On the other hand, limitations of our verification method are: (i) we have to impose the linearity restriction to ensure completeness, and (ii) the method is not directly applicable to composition of HMTTs (unless specification of intermediate trees are given).
+As discussed in Remark 2.2, however, linear HMTTs are already at least as expressive as compositions of (deterministic) macro/high-level tree transducers studied in the literature.
+Furthermore, for (ii), one can sometimes use fusion (or deforestation) transformation [35] to compose multiple HMTTs into a single HMTT, and then apply our verification method.

-3This is according to Tozawa's slides presented at the conference;the paper [34] does not report experimental results.
+3 This is according to Tozawa's slides presented at the conference;the paper [33] does not report experimental results.